BIOGRAPHY OF SANDOR ZICHERMAN

 Early years

-In 1958 Sandor was accepted to the Collage of Arts and Crafts in Lvov to the faculty of monumental painting.
-After a year he transferred to Leningrad where he continued his studies at the Vera Mukhina Higher School of Art and Design (now The Saint Petersburg State Art and Industry Academy) monumental painting faculty.
-During these years he already started to experiment in a number of techniques – sculptures, graphics, ceramics.
+In 1958, Sandor was admitted to the College of Arts and Crafts in Lvov, joining the faculty of monumental painting.
+A year later, he transferred to Leningrad to continue his studies at the Vera Mukhina Higher School of Art and Design (now the Saint Petersburg State Art and Industry Academy), within the monumental painting department.
+During this period, he began experimenting with several techniques, including sculpture, graphics, ceramics, and more.

 PROFESSIONAL CAREER

-After graduating in 1964 Sandor moved to the Ural region, to the city of Perm, where as a monumental artist he did commissions for the Fine Art Foundation, including a number of frescos, mosaics, sgrafittos and ceramic high reliefs, and gobelens.
-Beside these commissions he worked closely with the Permian Television and Theatre.
+Upon graduating in 1964, Sandor relocated to the Ural region, settling in the city of Perm.
+There, he undertook commissions for the Fine Art Foundation, producing a diverse array of works including frescoes, mosaics, sgraffito, ceramic high reliefs, and tapestries.
+In addition to these commissions, he closely collaborated with the Permian Television and Theatre.

-In 1967, after his first Russian Republican Fine Art exhibition, Sandor was accepted to the Association of Soviet Creative Artists as a pledge member, later in 1975 as a full member.
-From 1969 to 1972 he worked in various cities and regions of USSR, including Lvov, Jurmala, Riga, Elista and Moscow.
+Following his participation in the first Russian Republican Fine Art exhibition in 1967, Sandor was inducted into the Association of Soviet Creative Artists initially as a pledge member, and later, in 1975, as a full member.
+From 1969 to 1972, he worked across various cities and regions of the USSR, including Lvov, Jurmala, Riga, Elista, and Moscow.

-In 1972 the city board of Togliatti (the automotive industry city of Lada) invited Sandor to help organize the fine-art life of the rapidly growing city.
-During his stay in Togliatti, he organized the Fine Art Foundation, later Togliatti’s own Association of Creative Artists (the only example of two associations in one region).
-On his initiation the city built a number of art studios to lure new artists, a fine art gallery, and with my help and contribution a unique art school was opened where pupils studied drawing, painting, sculpting, ceramics, gobelin tapestry, wood carving, photo art, acting, music and dancing.
+In 1972, the city board of Togliatti (the automotive industry city of Lada) invited Sandor to contribute to the cultural development of the rapidly expanding city.
+During his tenure in Togliatti, he was instrumental in establishing the Fine Art Foundation and later, the city’s own Association of Creative Artists.
+At his behest, the city constructed several art studios to attract new talent, a fine art gallery, and a unique art school (where he himself also worked as a teacher).

 In 1987 he organized (and participated in) the First Russian Stone-carving Sculpture Symposium in Togliatti.
 The 10 big granite sculptures created during the symposium were presented to the city.

-By 1986 Sandor participated in 29 All-Soviet and All-Russian exhibitions, including exhibitions representing Soviet fine art abroad (in Hungary, Czechoslovakia, NDK and Poland) with exhibits ranging from paintings to graphics, medals, ceramics, sculptures, tapestries.
+By 1986, Sandor had participated in 29 All-Soviet and All-Russian exhibitions, showcasing Soviet fine art internationally in countries such as Hungary, Czechoslovakia, East Germany, and Poland, with works ranging from paintings and graphics to medals, ceramics, sculptures, and tapestries.

-Beside group exhibitions, by 1989 Sandor had more than 30 personal exhibitions in various cities of the Soviet Union, as well as, participated in 13 different soviet or international art symposiums, including graphic, medal-art , statuette, and painting symposiums.
+In addition to group exhibitions, by 1989, Sandor had held over 30 solo exhibitions across the Soviet Union and had taken part in 13 different art symposiums, including graphic, medal-art, statuette, and painting symposiums.

 MOVING TO HUNGARY

-In 1989 with his family Sandor moved to Hungary to the city of Budapest.
-After moving to Hungary he participated in more than 60 group and personal exhibitions in Budapest and in other Hungarian cities, as well as, in Germany, France, Denmark, Belgium, Russia, Ukraine, England, Austria, Portugal, and Romania.
+In 1989, Sandor, along with his family, moved to Budapest, Hungary.
+After relocating, he participated in over 100 group and solo exhibitions not only in Budapest and other Hungarian cities but also in Germany, France, Denmark, Belgium, Russia, Ukraine, England, Austria, Portugal, and Romania.

-Beside private collection all over the world, his works can also be found in public collections in museums like: Hermitage (St. Petersburg), State Fine Arts Museum (Samara), Theatre Museum (Samara), Memorial Museum of Lenin (Samara), Togliatti Art Museum, Museum of Regional Ethnography (Perm), Museum of Fine Arts of Udmurt Republic, Technical Museum of Autovaz (Togliatti), Museum of Fine Arts of Mari El Republic (Joskar-Ola), Joseph Boksay Fine Art Museum of Transcarpathia (Uzhgorod), Kalmyk Fine Art Museum (Elista), Museum of Medal Art (Wroclaw), Petofi Museum of Literature (Budapest), War History Museum (Budapest).
+His works are held in private collections worldwide and in public collections at prestigious museums such as the the Hermitage (St. Petersburg), the State Fine Arts Museum (Samara), the Theatre Museum (Samara), the Memorial Museum of Lenin (Samara), the Togliatti Art Museum, the Museum of Regional Ethnography (Perm), the Museum of Fine Arts of Udmurt Republic, the Museum of Avtovaz (Togliatti), the Museum of Fine Arts of Mari El Republic (Joskar-Ola), the Joseph Boksay Fine Art Museum of Transcarpathia (Uzhhorod), the Kalmyk Fine Art Museum (Elista), the Museum of Medal Art (Wroclaw), the Petofi Museum of Literature (Budapest), the War History Museum (Budapest).

-He was a member of the Association of Hungarian Creators (MAOE), Association of Hungarian Fine and Applied Artists, Association of Russian Fine and Applied Artists, AIAP (Association International des Arts Plastiques) and the International Art Medal Federation (FIDEM).
+He was affiliated with several professional organizations, including the Association of Hungarian Creators (MAOE), the Association of Hungarian Fine and Applied Artists, the Association of Russian Fine and Applied Artists, AIAP (International Association of Art), and the International Art Medal Federation (FIDEM).